 I haven't been busy besides unpacking my things from the freight terminal and taking apart and putting back together the television remote countless times.
 That's actually the problem.
 I don’t have anything to do now, but there is so much to do.
 It’s endless.
 I could read the television guide, I could paint the house, I could walk the dog that we don’t have, I could hitchhike until I don’t know where I am anymore.
 That's what I was made to do; hitchhike.

-It's funny because my mom has always told me that I was made to listen, like a therapist or Michael the angel.
-That either means I become a therapist or protect Israel.
+But thats not true because my mom has always told me that I was made to listen, like a therapist or Michael the angel.
+That either means I become a therapist or protect my land.

 (Lawley draws a smiling face here).